Seven reasons why fishing is good for you

-Even when skies are grey – which they often are – being outside means your body can top up on critical Vitamin D reserves.
-Vitamin D helps regulate the amount of calcium and phosphate in the body, keeping your bones and teeth healthy.
-It has also been linked to fighting depression.
+Even when skies are grey, being outside means your body can top up on critical Vitamin D reserves.
+Vitamin D helps regulate the amount of calcium and phosphate in your body, keeping your bones and teeth healthy.
+It boosts your immune system and has been linked to fighting depression.

-Being outside improves your ability to concentrate, according to research in the British Journal of Sports Medicine.
-Walking in nature or simply spending time under leafy trees leads to changes in the brain which improve levels of concentration
+Being outside and taking notice of the environment around you improve your ability to concentrate, according to research in the British Journal of Sports Medicine.
+Walking in nature or simply spending time under leafy trees leads to changes in the brain, which improve levels of concentration.

-40% of adults lie awake at night through stress but just being near water has been proven to lower anxiety.
-More and more charities are realising this and starting to utilise the therapeutic benefits of fishing to treat post-traumatic-stress-disorder and other illnesses.
+40% of adults lie awake at night because of stress, but just being near water lowers anxiety and instills a sense of calm.
+More and more charities are realising this and are starting to use the therapeutic benefits of fishing to treat post traumatic stress disorder and other illnesses.

-When you join an angling club you become part of a community, whether you take part in competitions or just nod a greeting to the angler on the next peg.
-You can join in as much, or as little as you want to, but being around like-minded people in a rural environment is a great way to spend the day.
+No matter what age you are, when you join an angling club you become part of a community, whether you take part in competitions or just nod a greeting to the angler on the next peg.
+You can join in as much or as little as you want to, but being around like-minded people, sharing an interest and connecting with new friends is a great way to spend the day.

-Fishing is all about personal goals, and attaining those goals is a sure fire way to improve self-esteem.
-It’s also a lifelong skill which can be enjoyed at any age.
+Fishing is all about personal goals, and attaining those goals is a sure-fire way to improve self-esteem.
+It’s also a lifelong skill that you can enjoy at any age.
 Every angler remembers their first catch.
 Just look at the way their eyes light up when they talk about it.